dcycle/dcycleu/_posts/2015-05-20-02-continuous-integration-setup.md

     test:
       override:
-        - ./scripts/deploy.sh -p80
+        - ./dcycle/deploy.sh -p80

-Once you added this file (with `git add`), committed your change and pushed it back to GitHub, within minutes you will have a passing build on your [CircleCI](https://circleci.com) dashboard.
+Once you added this file (with `git add`), committed your change and pushed it back to GitHub, within minutes you will have a passing build on your [CircleCI](https://circleci.com) dashboard:

 To see what a failing build looks like, introduce an error into your `_config.yml` file: change `title:` to `title::` with two colons.
 This is an error and your build should fail.